Malet/malet.github.io/_posts/2015-07-14-rudimentary-mysql-deployment-coreos.markdown

 to `172.17.42.1`, this is the IP of the "docker0" internal interface, and allows us to prevent the container exposing an external port on the host.

-We'll need to create the directory for mysql to mount as it's data volume, do so
+We'll need to create the directory for MySQL to mount as it's data volume, do so
 with: `mkdir /home/core/mysql-rubypx`.

 ## Starting the service